 Part 1.
-What Is Crossfade in Apple Music?
+What Is Crossfade On Apple Music?

-Apple Music has finally added crossfades in the iPhone running iOS 17, or iOS 18 and iPad running iPadOS 17 or 18.
-But it's not turned on by default.
-You can follow the steps below to crossfade songs on Apple Music on iPhone and iPad.
+Apple Music has finally added crossfades in the iPhone running iOS 26 and iPad running iPadOS 26.
+But Crossfade is disabled by default and must be turned on manually.
+You can follow the steps below to crossfade songs on Apple Music on iOS devices.

 Step 2.
 Now back to the main screen of the Settings app.
 Choose the 'Music' option on the screen to access the Apple Music settings.

-Step 3.
-Turn on crossfade on Apple Music by toggling the 'Crossfade' switch under the 'Audio' section.
-And then you could head to set the crossfade duration to make Apple Music seamless transition.
+Step 4.
+Turn on crossfade on Apple Music on iPhone by selecting the 'Crossfade' option.
+Here, you can head to set the crossfade duration to make Apple Music seamless transition.

 Tips: